ypedroo/cow-hand/README.md

 ## Story
-In a dystopical time the fictional country of Zilbra was domineted by the Emperar Big Vampire which wants to raise all the taxes on the Zilbra population - The Cows.
+In a dystopical time in a fictional planet which was domineted by the Emperar Big Vampire which wants to raise all the taxes on the planet population - The Cows.

 ## Goal
-Your name is Vania and you are a young cow trying goal is to survive in each month in the country with the highest taxes IN THE WHOLE WORLD(for poor cows of course).
+Your name is Vania and you are a young cow trying to survive each month in the planet with the highest taxes IN THE WHOLE UNIVERSE(for poor cows of course).

 ## Gameplay
 This is a runner game, made with obstacles to avoid and collectibles that change your scores.
 The Cow is always running, and can do a jump or a  to reachs the collectibles or avoid the obstacles.
 The collectibles and obstacles will be random.
 In the stages of the first and second trimester: On the range of random distance of 25-45 meters, the vampire minion may appear.
 And the collectibles will be random choose on a range of 50-70 meters.
 In the stages of thrid and fourth: On the range of random distance of 60-80 meters, one of the fatal obstacles will be random choose.
 And the collectibles will be random choose on a range of 30-50 meters.